New in Sketch — Independent borders, selection colors, and more Learn more

 Editing Color Variables from the Inspector

 Select any layer, and click on a color well in the Inspector.
-Click on Edit Variable and pick a new color.
+In the color picker, click Edit and pick a new color.
 Choose Update to save.
 Keep in mind you can only edit Color Variables that are local to your document.
 If you want to edit Color Variables from a Library, you will have to edit them in their Library document.

 Editing Color Variables from the Components View

-Switch to the Components View Components View Tab and click on the Color Variables Color Variables tab.
+Switch to the Components View and click on the Color Variables color.variable tab.
 Click on the color swatch you want to edit and choose the new color using the Inspector.
 Changes will preview and save automatically.

 Renaming a Color Variable

-To rename a Color Variable, switch to the Components View and click on the Colors tab.
-Then, select the color swatch you want to rename.
-Under the Name section in the Inspector, type your new name.
-Your changes will save automatically.
-You can also Control-click on the color swatch and choose Rename.
+To rename a Color Variable, switch to the Components View and click on the Color Variables tab.
+Select the color swatch you want to rename, then type the new name in the Name field at the top of the Inspector.
+Your changes save automatically.
+You can also Control-click the color swatch and choose Rename.

 Deleting a Color Variable